Smallest Bonsai Tree

 What is the difference between Mame and Shohin bonsai?

-Mame bonsai are smaller, typically under 10cm.
-Shohin bonsai range up to 20cm.
+Mame bonsai are typically under 10cm, while Shohin bonsai range up to 20cm.
+Mame trees are the smallest type of bonsai, while Shohin bonsai are slightly larger but still considered miniature.

 How do I start growing a mini bonsai?

-Start with species like Juniper or Maple, use well-draining soil, and prune consistently.
-Consider joining an online bonsai community for guidance.
+Start with species like Juniper or Maple.
+Use well-draining soil, and prune regularly to maintain the size.
+Consider joining a bonsai community for expert advice and guidance on growing mini bonsai trees.